 Medical students attending other colleges of medicine should be referred to Visiting Student Elective via the UF COM Office of Student Affairs and Registration.

 What Is a Volunteer?

-We define Volunteering as a voluntary experience with a practicing physician in a clinical setting lasting 21 days or longer.
+We define Volunteering as a voluntary experience with a practicing physician in a clinical or research setting lasting more than 6 months.

 The volunteering experience does not constitute medical education, graduate medical education, continuing medical education, or training leading to licensure or board certification.
 The volunteer receives no academic credit.